 Can RV Delamination Be Repaired?

-Repair costs vary based on the extent of the damage, running anywhere from several hundred to thousands of dollars.
+Delamination can and should be repaired as soon as possible to prevent it from becoming a runaway train and overwhelming your RV’s integrity.
+Repair costs vary depending on the extent of the damage, ranging from several hundred to thousands of dollars.
 If part or all of an external wall needs to be removed and rebuilt, the costs can really soar.

 Minor damage could potentially be repaired using an RV delamination repair kit with epoxy resin and hardener like this:

-• Thin Consistency, Injectable Epoxy Glue For Panel Delamination Repair
+- Thin Consistency, Injectable Epoxy Glue For Panel Delamination Repair

-• Bonds to Wood, Plastic, Metals, Fiberglass (Azdel, Filon, FRP) Materials
+- Bonds to Wood, Plastic, Metals, Fiberglass (Azdel, Filon, FRP) Materials

 Our friend Brian of RV with Tito repaired his RV wall by himself.
 It was quite a process, but he did a great job.
 If you’d like to see how he did it and what’s involved, check out his video: